Sijianf/sijianf.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am currently a Ph.D. student in Statistics at the University of South Carolina, advised by Prof. Ray Bai.
-I received my M.S. in Biostatistics from Emory University and my B.S. in Applied Bioscience from Zhejiang University.
+My name is 范思键 (Fàn Sī Jiàn).
+I am currently a Ph.D. student in Statistics at the University of South Carolina, advised by Dr. [Ray Bai](https://raybai.net/).
+Before that, I obtained my M.S. degree in Biostatistics from Emory University where I was advised by Dr. [Benjamin Risk](https://thebrisklab.org/), and my B.S. degree in Applied Bioscience from Zhejiang University.

 My research focuses on Bayesian statistical learning and optimization for high-dimensional structured data, with an emphasis on biclustering and inductive matrix completion.
-I am particularly interested in developing scalable algorithms with strong theoretical guarantees, motivated by applications in computational biology and biomedical data analysis.
+I am also interested in developing scalable algorithms in computational biology and biomedical data analysis with strong theoretical guarantees.
+If you would like to contact me, please feel free to reach me at [sfan@email.sc.edu](mailto:sfan@email.sc.edu) or [sijianstats@gmail.com](mailto:sijianstats@gmail.com).